Cuprate/cuprate/readme.md

 ### Status

+Status of current parts being work on can be found in the pull request section.

-@SyntheticBird45 is working on the blockchain_db part.
+@SyntheticBird45 is working on the database part.
-@boog900 is working on the net/p2p part.
+@boog900 have delivered the net code and is working on ringCT.

 ### Contributions